warp-contracts/nlp/README.md

 ##  Future work

-This project is just a proof of concept how [Warp Contracts](https://github.com/warp-contracts) may facilitate the deployment of machine learning projects.
+This project is just a proof of concept of how [Warp Contracts](https://github.com/warp-contracts) may facilitate the deployment of machine learning projects.
 In the future it will be interesting to explore the following areas:

-1. Privacy preserving learning (provision of sensitive data)
+1. Privacy-preserving learning (provision of sensitive data)
 2. Federated learning (different models combining state to achieve better performance)
 3. Robust economic incentives (rewarding users for high-quality inputs)